saitaiky/notebook/docs/docs/cloud-computing/aws/database/rds.md

 ### Backup without outages

 Amazon RDS creates a storage volume snapshot of your DB instance, backing up the entire DB instance and not just individual databases.

-Creating this DB snapshot on a Single-AZ DB instance results in a brief I/O suspension that can last from a few seconds to a few minutes, depending on the size and class of your DB instance. **Multi-AZ DB instances are not affected by this I/O suspension(outages)** since the backup is taken on standby.
+- **Single-AZ DB**: Creating this DB snapshot on a Single-AZ DB instance results in a brief I/O suspension that can last from a few seconds to a few minutes, depending on the size and class of your DB instance.
+- **Multi-AZ DB**: **Multi-AZ DB instances are not affected by this I/O suspension(outages)** since the backup is taken on standby.
 ## Feature

 ### Encryption in flight